Pieds-noirs: Relationship to mainland France and Muslim Algeria

-The Pied-Noir relationship with France and Algeria was marked by alienation.
-The settlers considered themselves French, but many of the Pieds-Noirs had a tenuous connection to mainland France, which 28 percent of them had never visited.
+The pied-noir relationship with France and Algeria was marked by alienation.
+The settlers considered themselves French, but many of the pieds-noirs had a tenuous connection to mainland France; 28 percent of them had never visited there.
 The settlers encompassed a range of socioeconomic strata, ranging from peasants to large landowners, the latter of whom were referred to as grands colons.

-In Algeria, the Muslims were not considered French and did not share the same political or economic benefits.
-For example, the indigenous population did not own most of the settlements, farms, or businesses, although they numbered nearly nine million (versus roughly one million Pieds-Noirs) at independence.
+In Algeria, the Muslims were not considered French and did not share the same political or economic benefits of the territory.
+For example, the indigenous population did not own most of the settlements, farms, or businesses, although they numbered nearly nine million (versus roughly one million pieds-noirs) at independence.
 Politically, the Muslim Algerians had no representation in the French National Assembly until 1945 and wielded limited influence in local governance.
-To obtain citizenship, they were required to renounce their Muslim identity.
-Since this would constitute apostasy, only about 2,500 Muslims acquired citizenship before 1930.
+To obtain citizenship, they were required to renounce their Muslim identity – with only about 2,500 Muslims acquiring citizenship before 1930.
 The settlers' politically and economically dominant position worsened relations between the two groups.

-The Pied-Noir population as part of the total Algerian population
+The pied-noir population as part of the total Algerian population

-From roughly the last half of the 19th century until independence, the Pieds-Noirs accounted for approximately 10% of the total Algerian population.
+From roughly the last half of the 19th century until independence, the pieds-noirs accounted for approximately 10% of the total Algerian population.
 Although they constituted a numerical minority, they were undoubtedly the prime political and economic force of the region.

-In 1959, the Pieds-Noirs numbered 1,025,000, and accounted for 10.4% of the total population of Algeria, a percentage gradually diminishing since the peak of 15.2% in 1926.
-However, some areas of Algeria had high concentrations of Pieds-Noirs, such as the regions of Bône (now Annaba), Algiers, and above all the area from Oran to Sidi-Bel-Abbès.
-Oran had been under European rule since the 16th century (1509); the population in the Oran metropolitan area was 49.3% European and Jewish in 1959.
+In 1959, the pieds-noirs numbered 1,025,000, and accounted for 10.4% of the total population of Algeria, a percentage gradually diminishing since the peak of 15.2% in 1926.
+However, some areas of Algeria had high concentrations of pieds-noirs, such as the regions of Bône (now Annaba), Algiers, and above all the area from Oran to Sidi-Bel-Abbès.
+Oran had been under European rule since the 16th century (1509); the population in the Oran metropolitan area was 49.3% European in 1959.

-In the Algiers metropolitan area, Europeans and Jewish people accounted for 35.7% of the population.
-In the metropolitan area of Bône they accounted for 40.5% of the population.
-The département of Oran, a rich European-developed agricultural land of 16,520 km2 (6,378 sq. miles) stretching between the cities of Oran and Sidi-Bel-Abbès, and including them, was the area of highest Pied-Noir density outside of the cities, with the Pieds-Noirs accounting for 33.6% of the population of the département in 1959.
+In the Algiers metropolitan area, Europeans accounted for 35.7% of the population.
+In the metropolitan area of Bône, they accounted for 40.5% of the population.
+The département of Oran, a rich European-developed agricultural land of 16,520 km2 (6,378 sq. miles) stretching between the cities of Oran and Sidi-Bel-Abbès, and including them, was the area of highest pied-noir density outside of the cities, with the pieds-noirs accounting for 33.6% of the population of the département in 1959.